syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 * `Custom` - Adds the user custom image in SfAvatarView.

-* `AvatarCharacter` - Sets the default image in SfAvatarView.

 * `Group` - Adds maximum three images or initials in a single `SfAvatarView`.

 ## Default